Jonathan Yeo: Critical reception

 In his Guardian review of the Blair portrait, Jonathan Jones accuses Yeo and his subject of conspiring to manipulate the image of the former PM, claiming that, 'Blair is a tacit co-conspirator who walked in wearing the poppy, then sat as bleak as he looks here, in invitation to the artist to home in on that tell-tale paper flower.

 Some commentators have suggested that, by making portraits and other work which poke fun at the politicians and celebrities they depict, he risks alienating the very people whom he used to paint very successfully.
 NPG director Sandy Nairne was reported as being concerned about Yeo pushing the porn collage theme too far saying 'the Bush collage was a riposte.
 And there was a certain logic in that riposte.
 What is more puzzling is what happens after that.'

 Charles Saumarez-Smith, former Director of the National Gallery and Royal Academy, said of the porn-collage of Lucian Freud, 'Yeo is the young rising star of portraiture and Freud is the acknowledged master.
 It's a homage that has its tradition in the past.
 Painters would quite often do portraits of other artists they admired.
 Admittedly this one of Freud is rather different as Yeo has used this other dimension – people's private parts.'

-At the launch of Yeo's National Portrait Gallery show, The Guardian described him as 'one of the UK's most highly regarded portrait artists'Jonathan Yeo's Malala Yousafzai portrait goes on show for first time, and GQ named him 'one of the world's most in-demand portraitists.
+At the launch of Yeo's National Portrait Gallery show, The Guardian described him as 'one of the UK's most highly regarded portrait artists', and GQ named him 'one of the world's most in-demand portraitists'.
 Malala Yousafzai revealed she was touched that Yeo asked to paint her and 'honoured' that her picture would hang in the National Portrait Gallery.

+In 2024, following the unveiling of Yeo's painting of King Charles III, the portrait garnered international media attention for a number of weeks due to its unconventional take on the traditions of royal portraiture, particularly its use of the colour red across the entire piece.
+The artwork was the subject of customised online videos, often using the film of its unveiling at Buckingham Palace to display different content.

+The Spectator called the portrait "a triumph", and art historian Philip Mould said "he has succeeded in doing is combining the elusive quality of majesty with an edginess" and called it "something of a unicorn."

+Alternatively, the Seattle Times referred to it as "too vampiric" and the New York Post wrote that it "Looks like he's in hell".

 Personal life

-Yeo is the son of British politician Tim Yeo.
-He is married to the former actress and journalist Shebah Ronay.
-They live in London and have two daughters.
+He lives in London with his wife Shebah Ronay and two daughters.